This page looks best with JavaScript enabled

 Advanced default properties

 Depending on your use case, there are some different behaviors you might want out of a parameter.
-Let’s go through all of them and how you can achieve it.
+Let’s go through each of them and how you can achieve it.
 In these examples, our template is called Hello and there’s one parameter called name.

 {{Hello}} should… {{Hello|name=}} should… Example code to achieve both requirements